 In the Summer of 1997 I was offered a dream job.
 An office heading up ministry to students for a national network of Pentecostal churches and a salary from HQ for church-planting.
 It was a wonderful, exciting and generous offer from a network of churches that I loved.
 It was the natural extension of the pattern of church-planting I had been following to that point.
 But I knew I couldn’t take it.
 The Holy Spirit had me on a different journey.

 The offer came hot on the heels of a period of fantastic church planting and growth and in one sense was the natural next step.
-Except that I had already “taken the blue pill”!!
-The “blue pill” was a realization that was to shift my whole direction.
-It was the realization we had grown a network of congregations in number but not in depth.
+Except that I had already “taken the red pill”!!
+For me the “red pill” was a realization that was to shift my whole direction.
+It was the realization we had grown our network of congregations in number but not in depth.
 We had gathered well but were left puzzling over how we could achieve deeper discipleship and a more authentic connection with Jesus – with all the consequences that might flow from that – for ourselves and for the world.

 Me with one of my church plants in 1997